How to Breed Betta Fish: Expert A to Z Guide (with Pictured)

 You want to make sure the nesting media is on the opposite side of the breeding tank from any filter outlets.
 Caves and other decorations which provide hiding spots for females should be kept away from the nesting media as well.
 This includes all plants and Indian Almond Leaves.

-During the spawning process, the tank water should be 15CM deep.
+During the spawning process, the tank water should be 5-10 cm deep.
 This is about the same water level as the rice paddies of Thailand where bettas naturally mate.
-The temperature should be 80F (26.7C), also to mimic the betta’s natural breeding environment.
+The temperature should be 82.4°F (28°C).
+Not only is this temperature ideal for Bettas, but it also offers the best environment for bubble nest construction and stability.

 Understanding the Process of How to Breed Betta Fish